oleksandr-dubrov/bluetube/README.md

 +   *--ignore-config* - not read configuration files.
 +   *--ignore-errors* - continue on download errors, for example to skip unavailable videos in a playlist
-+   *--mark-watched* - videos watched (YouTube only).
-Make the author know you watch his/her videos.
++   *--mark-watched* - make the author know you watch his/her videos.
 +   *--dateafter DATE* - download only videos uploaded on or after this date (i.e. inclusive); the format of the date is *%Y%m%d* e.g 19700101.

 If video requested:

-+    *--format FORMAT* - video format code, see the "FORMAT SELECTION" for all the info
++    *--format FORMAT* - video format code

 If audio is requested: